scutbioinformatics/CRESCENT/README.md

 prepare_data.py: details about data preprocessing\
 layers.py & models.py: our GCN models\
 nnet_survival.py: how to make loss function.
 Some of the content is quoted from [nnet_survival](https://github.com/MGensheimer/nnet-survival)

+The code is expected to be uploaded within a week!🤓